nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 The 'Test Report Document' and 'Test Result Document' are out of scope for the current iteration but are represented in the diagram.

 We have modelled the pathology report in such a way that it will be able to support any data that is currently sent in the EDIFact message and also leaves room to send further data items as and when providing systems are able to support them.
-The model is also intended to be flexible enough to support the may different patterns and types of result that can be sent so it can be easily adapted to support other test results stored in the GP system.
+The model is also intended to be flexible enough to support the many different patterns and types of result that can be sent so it can be easily adapted to support other test results stored in the GP system.

 ### Available FHIR resources